merhanmostafa47/merhanmostafa47/README.md

 ## :sassy_man:  About me
 - :school: I am a `graduated` from the Faculty of Computers & Informatics at Mansoura University
-- :student: I’m currently learning: `Vue js`.
+- :student: I’m currently learning: `Nuxt3`.
 - 🔭 I’m currently working on building my portfolio
-- :thinking: I’m currently open for: `An Intern`, this is [My Resume](https://www.canva.com/design/DAFRxisYpvc/3ndIDLuI-uqvlQVug83fHw/view?utm_content=DAFRxisYpvc&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink)
 - 📫 How to reach me **merhanmostafa47@gmail.com**
 - 🌱 I’m currently worked at [Spider-te8](https://www.facebook.com/spiderte8)
 - :nerd_face: Always `learning new things`